metio/terraform-provider-k8s/docs/data-sources/cluster_x_k8s_io_cluster_class_v1beta1_manifest.md

 - `pattern` (String) Pattern is the regex which a string variable must match.
 NOTE: Can only be set if type is string.
 - `properties` (Map of String) Properties specifies fields of an object.
 NOTE: Can only be set if type is object.
 NOTE: Properties is mutually exclusive with AdditionalProperties.
 NOTE: This field uses PreserveUnknownFields and Schemaless, because recursive validation is not possible.
 - `required` (List of String) Required specifies which fields of an object are required.
 NOTE: Can only be set if type is object.
+- `type` (String) Type is the type of the variable.
+Valid values are: object, array, string, integer, number or boolean.
 - `unique_items` (Boolean) UniqueItems specifies if items in an array must be unique.
 NOTE: Can only be set if type is array.
 - `x_kubernetes_int_or_string` (Boolean) x-kubernetes-int-or-string specifies that this value is either an integer or a string.
 If this is true, an empty type is allowed and type as child of anyOf is permitted if following one of the following patterns: 1) anyOf: - type: integer - type: string 2) allOf: - anyOf: - type: integer - type: string - ... zero or more
 - `x_kubernetes_preserve_unknown_fields` (Boolean) XPreserveUnknownFields allows setting fields in a variable object which are not defined in the variable schema.
 This affects fields recursively, except if nested properties or additionalProperties are specified in the schema.